EU watchdog sees failings in sovereign debt ratings process

 The watchdog found poor controls around the use of external communication consultants as well.

-The investigation was prompted partly by rumours in the market ahead of past rating changes that had caused volatility.
+The investigation was partly prompted by rumours in the market ahead of rating changes, causing volatility.

-But its report, its third so far into the sector, also found good practices such as more challenges to the rating recommendation made by the lead analyst.
+But its report, its third so far into the sector, also found good practices such as more challenge to the rating recommendation made by the lead analyst.

 In March, ESMA criticised the Big Three agencies for a lack of transparency over how they evaluate banks and demanded more robust internal reviews of their methods.